Hywan/Database-to-PlantUML/README.md

 $ composer install
 ```

-If you would like to use as a dependency of your project, then:
+If you would like to use it as a dependency of your project, then:

 ```sh
 $ composer require hywan/database-to-plantuml